trickeyone/http-rewrite-middleware/README.md

 * `delay` - Optional parameter:
     * When this is omitted then the Rule will be dispatched immediately
     * If the value is set then the Rule will be dispatched after n milliseconds
+    * If the value is a function then the function is executed with the request passed as a parameter

 ### Example of usage with Connect